US IR-1 or CR-1 VisaFebruary 7, 2019

+tdo you need the US IR-1 or CR-1 Visa?
 The US IR-1 and CR-1 Visa in Thailand are the available types of visa that would get your Thai spouse into the United States.
-This types of visa are the so-called “heavy weights” of all the immigration processes that your Thai spouse should accomplish in order for her to be granted entry into the United States.
+This types of visa are the so-called “heavy weights” of all the immigration processes.
+That your Thai spouse should accomplish in order for her to be granted entry into the United States.

 US CR-1 Visa – is a permanent resident visa which allows the Thai spouse to enter the United States as a conditional permanent resident.

 The US CR-1 visa is a conditional resident visa, which lets your Thai wife enter the United States with a Conditional Permanent Resident status.
 Your Thai spouse will have a green card which allows him or her to seek employment in the United States and to live in the country indefinitely.
 However, this visa is conditional, and the condition for remaining in the country is that the marriage should last for two years.
 The US citizen would then file for a lift of conditionality within 90 days from the 2nd year anniversary of the Thai spouse‘s entry to the United States.